+Our findings build on an important but under-researched area, exploring independence and homecare for people living with dementia.
 We represented diverse participant perspectives to explore our research question.
 Participant observations allowed us to capture the lived experience of homecare through the eyes of both the care provider and receiver; and the subjective experiences of people living with more severe dementia that are seldom researched.

-[44]Our study was limited by situations we were able to observe (i.e. we only observed day-time visits), as well as the potential for the Hawthorne effect on those observed [45].
-Beyond this, qualitative ethnographic methods have been critiqued for their intrinsic subjectivity.
-While we took measures to advance the quality of our research, namely data triangulation, clear detailing of the methodology, reflexivity and fair dealing [46], qualitative research should be judged for its credibility and confirmability, rather than conventional criteria for quantitative research such as validity and reliability [47].
-[16][48]
+Whilst we sought to represent diversity in CQC ratings of homecare providers, our sample consisted of agencies predominantly rated ‘Good’.
+This is reflective of providers in England: 80% were rated ‘Good’ in 2020 [44].
+In our recruitment process, agency managers selected homecare workers to participate in the study which may have entailed bias in selection of the ‘best’ care workers to reflect the agency positively.
+To minimise this, we asked agency managers to ask all eligible homecare workers who supported clients living with dementia.
+Our study was limited by situations we were able to observe (i.e. we only observed day-time visits), as well as the potential for the Hawthorne effect on those observed [45].
+We did not collect quantitative data so cannot quantify the severity of dementia or of neuropsychiatric symptoms, however we explored the varied lived experiences of people living with dementia being observed within our qualitative analysis.[46][47]

+Future research

+Homecare for people living with dementia should continue to be explored through inclusive methods of data collection.
+Our study, in addition to previous research [16], found ethnographic participant observations were well-suited to capturing the lived-experiences of people living with dementia, including people who lack decision-making capacity, in the private setting of their home.
+Participant observations of care delivered in the home highlighted important considerations about the home environment itself and the way homecare workers interact with the home.
+The impact of the built environment on people living with dementia has been studied in residential settings [48], but less is known about the impact of the home environment on care provision.

 Conclusion

 We propose that care that is person-centred is also home-centred, respecting the sanctity and familiarity of the client’s home as an extension of self.
 Homecare workers can support clients living with dementia to live at home as independently as possible by acknowledging and valuing their existing identity, facilitating involvement in tasks and decision-making, and working collaboratively with clients and family carers to make deliver care with the client’s ‘voice’ at the centre.
 Interdependence may be the more optimal concept to strive for with clients living with dementia, particularly with clients whose ability to express choices and make decisions is declining.
-Homecare workers could hold an important position in care networks, though their potential to achieve this is often limited by their position within power structures.
+Homecare workers could hold an important position in care networks, though their potential to achieve this is often limited by their position within power structures; we consider professionalisation of the workforce as a potential solution to address these issues.

 References